 The concept of apportionment in workers’ compensation applies when an employee has multiple injuries, some work-related and some not, or a single injury that may have both work-related and non-work-related causes.
 A determination must be made as to what percentage of the injuries the employer bears responsibility for.

-Permanent disability for each injured part of body may be caused by the work injury and pre-existing medical conditions.
+Permanent disability for each injured part of the body may be caused by the work injury and pre-existing medical conditions.

 A pre-existing condition can be a: